Thornton-le-Dale: Neighbours pay tribute to 'friendly' and 'beautiful lady' as man charged with murder

 Thornton-le-Dale Murder Inquiry: Neighbours 'shocked and devastated' as man charged with murdering woman

-A Leeds man, 33, was arrested shortly afterwards and has since been charged with her murder.
-He is set to appear at Leeds Crown Court tomorrow, Tuesday January 11.
+Shavin Darvish-Narenjbon, a Leeds man, 33, was arrested shortly afterwards and has since been charged with her murder.
+He is set to appear at Leeds Crown Court today, Tuesday January 11.

-Dave Lack, a neighbour of the woman, said that she was a “well-mannered lady, couldn’t do anything, couldn’t swear, never done anything wrong in her life”.
+Dave Lack, a neighbour of Brenda Blainey, said that she was a “well-mannered lady, couldn’t do anything, couldn’t swear, never done anything wrong in her life”.

 “You couldn’t find a nicer lady.
 I’m disappointed to see she’s gone.
 Beautiful lady,” he added.